Visa for Belgium

 - Third-country nationals travelling for the purpose of study;

-- Highly qualified third-country workers if their employment is necessary from an economic perspective and the work cannot be postponed or performed abroad (Single Permit holders with code B29 only).
+- Highly qualified third-country workers if their employment is necessary from an economic perspective and the work cannot be postponed or performed abroad (Single Permit holders only).

-- Family members* of EU citizens, citizens of Schengen associated countries and third-country nationals: receipt and processing of D-type visas, but without issuance of visas until further notice.
+- Family members* of EU citizens, citizens of Schengen associated countries and third-country nationals: receipt and processing of D-type visas.
 C-type visas for short stay visits, by mail unless the traveler has not applied for a Schengen visa during the last 5 years.
 If this is the case, please contact the consular mission you wish to visit to schedule an appointment.

 * Family members (as defined in Articles 2(2) and 3(2) of Directive 2004/38/EC):